hashicorp/design-system/website/docs/components/link/standalone/partials/guidelines/guidelines.md

 !!!
 Info

-Take care when needing multiple links on a page; too many primary links can detract from the end goal.
+Take care when needing multiple links on a page; too many primary links can distract from the end goal.
 !!!

 We recommend using the `primary` variant as the default and for more important links.